payu-india/CMS-Chatbot/docs/EFT:NEFT/reusable-van-integration-neft.md

 ---
-title: Reusable VAN Integration - NEFT
+title: Reusable VANs Integration - NEFT
 deprecated: false
 hidden: true
 metadata:
   robots: index
 ---
 NEFT is an electronic payment system in India that facilitates secure fund transfers from one bank account to another on a one-to-one basis.
-A **Reusable Virtual Account Number (VAN)** is a unique virtual account assigned to customers or transactions that can be used multiple times for recurring payments, making it convenient for businesses to manage collections efficiently.
+A **Reusable Virtual Account Numbers (VANs)** is a unique virtual account assigned to customers or transactions that can be used multiple times for recurring payments, making it convenient for businesses to manage collections efficiently.

-**NEFT (National Electronic Funds Transfer) with Reusable Virtual Account Number** is an advanced payment solution that enables seamless fund transfers through the NEFT system while providing businesses with unique virtual account numbers for easy payment tracking and reconciliation.
+**NEFT (National Electronic Funds Transfer) with Reusable Virtual Account Numbers** is an advanced payment solution that enables seamless fund transfers through the NEFT system while providing businesses with unique VANs for easy payment tracking and reconciliation.

 ## Key Features

 * Reusable Virtual Accounts
-  * Single virtual account number for multiple transactions
+  * Single VANs for multiple transactions
   * Eliminates need to create new account numbers for every transaction
-  * Customizable virtual account numbers with specific identifiers
+  * Customizable VANs with specific identifiers
 * Seamless Fund Transfers
   * Easy and efficient fund transfers through NEFT system
   * Real-time tracking and reconciliation of payments